Ask Archie

 Central Processing System (CPS)

-• The Central Processing System (CPS) is the automated system that processes the Free Application for Federal Student Aid (FAFSA), conducts automated matches with various federal government agencies, calculates the Expected Family Contribution (EFC) and produces the Student Aid Report (SAR) and Institutional Student Information Record (ISIR).
+• The Central Processing System (CPS) is the automated system that processes the Free Application for Federal Student Aid (FAFSA), conducts automated matches with various federal government agencies, calculates the Student Aid Index (SAI) and produces the Student Aid Report (SAR) and Institutional Student Information Record (ISIR).

 Cost of Attendance (COA)